US stocks lose ground as markets ponder the Fed's next moves

-NEW YORK (AP) — Stocks fell in morning trading on Wall Street Tuesday as markets ponder the Federal Reserve’s next moves on fighting inflation.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Tuesday as markets ponder the Federal Reserve’s next moves on fighting inflation.

 European markets were mostly lower and Asian markets closed mixed.